thanhn062/LogBotPlus-Documentation/README.md

   - *Why is the bot keep sending the same events to tribe log constantly ?*
   - Turn off the bot (F1), press Esc to exit tribe log and move the mouse to change the view camera of the character and then start again.
 This is a bug that I was not be able to fix but it rarely happens due to some pixels of the game on the screen confused the bot
 ## <a name="changelog"/> Change log
+2.7.5
+- Debug feature can be turn on / off

 2.7.4
 - Added more detailed debug log
 - Support auto-reconnect for global font